BKWLD/vue-form/README.md

     ) Sign up
 ```

-### Custom Styles
+## Custom Styling

-To skin Vue Form, you have two options:
+To skin vue-form, you have two options:

-* Import the Stylus stylesheet into your component, and override the default Stylus variables.
+* Import vue-form's Stylus stylesheet into your component, and quickly customize a theme by overriding the default Stylus variables.

 * Don't import the Stylus, and write your own CSS.

-To use the Stylus stylesheet:
+Vue-form's components include no styles by default.
+This is by design, to give you the most flexibility.

+To import vue-form's Stylus stylesheet and customize a theme:

 ```
 <style lang='stylus' scoped>
 // Deep selector is required if styles are scoped
 >>>
-  // Customize your variables (any variable in "vue-form/src/assets/definitions.styl")
-	form-color-base = white
-	form-bkg-base = yellow
+  // Customize your variables (any variable in "vue-form/src/assets/definitions.styl") form-color-base = white form-bkg-base = yellow

   // Then import vue-form styles
   @import '~vue-form/index.styl'
 ```

 ## Validation

 Fields have a `rules` prop that accepts an array of strings or functions.
 Strings represent preset validators included in this package.
 Functions are your custom validator functions.

-Preset validators:
+Vue-form includes the following presets:

 - "email":  Must be a valid email
 - "required": Must not be empty or unchecked.
 - "url": Must be a valid URL.